satand/strimzi-mirroring/README.md

 kind create cluster --config backup/kind.yaml
 ```

+The image used for each cluster node is the latest image (Kubernetes v1.32.0) available at the time I wrote this demo.
+If you want to check the current latest node image, you can go [here](https://github.com/kubernetes-sigs/kind/releases).

 Here we can see we have choosen two networks for pods and services which are not overlapped.

 For the primary cluster: